j3-signalroom/apache_flink-kickstarter/.blog/using-non-managed-apache-iceberg-tables-in-snowflake.md

 ---

-In this project, we use non-managed Apache Iceberg tables in Snowflake.
+In this project, we use **Non-Managed Apache Iceberg tables in Snowflake**.
 The Apache Iceberg tables are created and managed in Apache Flink, and Snowflake queries the data from these tables.
 This approach allows us to leverage the best of both worlds: Apache Iceberg for data processing and Apache Iceberg table management, and Snowflake for querying and analytics.